 Laurie and her colleagues tested 12 varieties of sweet potatoes.
 Because growing conditions can vary widely, researchers planted in three different areas: humid subtropical, drier subtropical and temperate.

-Two varieties, Impilo and Purple Sunset, are the most promising.
-Impilo adapted well to the different growing conditions, had acceptable dry mass, good taste, medium-sized roots for market, and a good yield.
-However, its light orange flesh means less beta-carotene.
-Purple Sunset is a darker-fleshed variety, but has lower yields and less adaptability to the different growing conditions.
+Two varieties, Impilo, and Purple Sunset are the most promising.
+Impilo adapted well to the different growing conditions, had acceptable dry mass, good taste, medium-sized roots for the market, and a good yield.
+However, it’s light orange flesh means less beta-carotene.
+Purple Sunset is a darker-fleshed variety but has lower yields and less adaptability to the different growing conditions.